All Episodes

 So what is presidential?

-You think name calling is petty and childish.
+You think name-calling is petty and childish.

-What's he gonna resort?
+What's he going to resort?

-Just petty little remarks like that when he doesn't want to deal with somebody.
+Just petty little remarks like that when he doesn't want to deal with somebody?

 Well, I don't know.